iiotntust/1121robot/README.md

 # 1121 Introduction to Robotics Tutorial
 ## ME4609301 (for Taiwan-Paraquay Polytechnic University)
-:bulb: In this class, the students can learn the basics of manipulating the operation of industrial robot arms (EPSON robot).
-The class introduces two types of robots, Pro-6-Axis robots and SCARA robots, but only utilizes Pro-6-Axis robots in exercises.
+:bulb: In this class, the students can learn the basics of manipulating industrial robot arms (EPSON robot) operation.
+The class introduces two types of robots, Pro-6-Axis robots, and SCARA robots, but only utilizes Pro-6-Axis robots in exercises.
 The main subjects include Introduction to Industrial Robot Arm, Software and Simulation, Calibration and Alignment, I/O port Communication, Human-machine interface (HMI), and Machine vision.
-In the end, the students possess the capability to design an automatic work cell with the robot.
+Ultimately, the students can design an automatic work cell with the robot.
 ## :beginner: Exercises and resources
 - Basic and Challenging tasks: (by team)
     - [ ] Basic tasks